yafshar/kim_commands/kim_commands.rst

 instance, maps associated with the property's keys can be edited using the *kim\_property modify* command.
-In using this command, the special keyword "key" should be given, followed by the property key name and the key-value pair in the map associated with that key that is to be set.
+In using this command, the special keyword "key" should be given, followed by the property key name and the key-value pair in the map associated with the key that is to be set.
 For example, the `atomic-mass <https://openkim.org/properties/show/2016-05-11/brunnels@noreply.openkim.org/atomic-mass>`_ property definition consists of two property keys named "mass" and "species."
 An instance of this property could be created like so: